At a Glance

-The dynamic online format of the Master of Arts in Management offers students the flexibility of taking courses wherever and whenever is most convenient for them.
+The dynamic format of the online Master of Business Management offers students the flexibility of taking courses wherever and whenever is most convenient for them.
 Students benefit from courses designed to maximize their interaction with other students and professors, creating a rich learning community.
 For many, the online format is the easiest, most convenient way to balance work, school, and family.

-APU’s School of Business and Management operates on a year-round schedule, with each academic year divided into nine-week terms (see academic calendar for dates).
-Most students take one or two classes per term, completing their degree in 18-30 months.
+APU’s School of Business and Management operates on a year-round schedule, with each academic year divided into 7-week sessions (see the academic calendar for dates).
+Most students take one or two classes per session, completing their degree in 15-24 months.
 While students can choose to extend the length of their program past the average completion time by taking fewer units per term, the School of Business and Management requires completion of a graduate degree within five years of initial enrollment.

-To be classified as a full-time graduate student, students must be enrolled in at least nine units during each of the two nine-week sessions (e.g., Fall I and Fall II).
-New students are accepted each nine-week semester.
+New students are accepted to the online option throughout the year.
 The application deadline is approximately four weeks before the start of any session.
-For more information or to get started, contact the Office of Graduate Admissions at (626) 815-4570 or email@example.com.
+For more information or to get started, contact APU’s Office of Graduate Admissions at (626) 815-4570 or email@example.com.